 In less than three hours, my life is about to change.
+In three hours I fly to the United States for my undergraduate studies at Carnegie-Mellon.

 Two weeks from now, I will begin my undergraduate education.
 When I received my admission decisions 4 months ago, I was really disappointed, because I was rejected from MIT and Stanford.
-True, Carnegie-Mellon was one of my top three university choices through year 6, and I received a pleasant surprise from Cornell, but I felt that I was going to miss out on many opportunities.
+True, Carnegie-Mellon was one of my top three university choices, and I received a pleasant surprise from Cornell, but I felt that I was going to miss out on many opportunities.
 Stanford and MIT have a much better ranked program than CMU in virtually every field outside of computer science and fine arts.
 They have better funding, facilities, student to faculty ratios, and the students who go there generally tend to be smarter.

 After getting over my rejections, I had to choose whether I wanted to enroll at CMU, Cornell, or Berkeley.
 I spent many days thinking about what I wanted in a university education, researching about and comparing universities, and talking to current students and professors at the three universities.
 Eventually, after many nights of intense analysis, I decided to enroll in Carnegie-Mellon, primarily because of the culture, the stronger computer science reputation, and (based on what I researched) the better student quality in math and CS.